dsmsuite/dsmsuite.github.io/user_guide_java.md

 Use the following command (Example for analyzing [ArgoUML](http://argouml.tigris.org/) binaries):

-jdeps -verbose:class -recursive -dotoutput D:\DsmAnalysis\Java d:\ArgoUml\argouml.jar
+jdeps -verbose:class -recursive -dotoutput D:\ArgoUmlAnalysisResults d:\ArgoUml\argouml.jar
 DsmSuite.Analyzer.Jdeps.exe AnalyzerSettings.xml

 If the setting file does not exist a default one will be created.